Install AI Skills

 Scaffold the project

-slcli webapp init ./fleet-dashboard
+slcli webapp new fleet-dashboard

 cd fleet-dashboard